kim-em/lean-category-theory/README.md

 * Objects of categories by capital latin letters near the end of the alphabet,
 * Morphisms by lower case latin letters,
 * Functors by capital latin letters starting at F,
-* NaturalTransformations by greek letters.
+* Natural transformations by greek letters.